A love for meeting passionate people, exploring new ideas and striving for a life full of adventure.

 Growing-up and education

 I was brought up in a working class household, without social or financial privilege – in a small village in the Yorkshire Dales.
-Even though my parents had their own challenges to work through they succeeded in bestowing on to me three tremendous privileges, for which I am very grateful: (1) Understanding the importance of hard work – because both of my parents are perfect examples of “grafters” (2) they taught me to treat other people well – and the value of kindness (3) the most important privilege of all, that despite whatever they had to work through – I grew up knowing I was essentially wanted and loved.
+Even though my parents had their own challenges to work through they succeeded in bestowing on to me three tremendous privileges, for which I am very grateful: (1) Showing me the importance of hard work – because both of my parents are perfect examples of “grafters” (2) they taught me to treat other people well – and the value of kindness (3) the most important privilege of all, that despite whatever they had to work through – I grew up knowing I was essentially wanted and loved.
 A few years ago I asked my uncle, who had been a headmaster for many years of a decent sized school – what was the most crucial factor in creating some certainty that a child would turn out okay?
 His response was certain and swift; “loving our children and making sure they know they’re wanted is the single most powerful thing you can do for a child.”

 At 15 years old I became unconvinced about how traditional education was going to help me get what I wanted in the real world and started to lose interest in it.
 I started to “skive” off school to spend time with older friends who had already left and to mess about on computers.
 Still, I somehow managed to get decent grades in exams the following year.

 Although I did start “A-Levels”, I left soon after to explore full-time employment in the marketing department of a financial institution.
 When I succeeded in getting them to register a domain name, but was otherwise dismayed at the speed at which they wanted to build a web site in 1994/1995, I decided to leave and created my first full time venture with some guys I met through hitchhiking.
 I had zero financial support, with the exception of food parcels from the woman who would later go on to be my wife and who I met on Internet Relay Chat.